 Kentucky Syringe Exchange Programs Locations and Hours

-KY SEP Hours (one page) or KY SEP Hours (three pages)
+Printable KY SEP Hours Schedule (three pages)

 Naloxone (Narcan) Availability

-Single Signature Naloxone Prescription
+Single Signature Naloxone Prescription: Purpose

 Pharmacists are uniquely positioned to help reduce morbidity and mortality associated with opioid overdose by dispensing naloxone to at-risk patients or their friends and family members, and educating them on the proper use of these products.
 This non-patient specific prescription (standing order) authorized by the Kentucky Department for Public Health (KDPH) establishes the protocol that allows Kentucky-licensed naloxone protocol trained pharmacists to dispense naloxone to at-risk patients and third parties in pharmacies located in Kentucky.

 Print the form below and fax to (502) 564-9377 to be registered in the KDPH program.